Problem Package Format

 Validation

-Validation can be customized by specifying input_validator_args and output_validator_args in data/sample/testdata.yaml.
-These arguments are used when validating test cases in both /data/sample and /data/sample/statement.
+Validation can be customized by specifying input_validator_args and output_validator_args in data/sample/test_group.yaml.

 Generators